Electric-Coin-Company/zashi-android/README.md

 # Forking
 If you plan to fork the project to create a new app of your own, please make the following changes.
 (If you're making a GitHub fork to contribute back to the project, these steps are not necessary.)

-1. Change the app name under app/
+1. Change the app name under app/src/main/res/values/strings.xml
 1. Remove any copyrighted ZCash or Electric Coin Company icons, logos, or assets
+    1. ui-lib/src/main/res/common/ - All of the the ic_launcher assets
 1. Change the package name
     1. Under [app/build.gradle.kts](app/build.gradle.kts), change the package name of the application